KRM7/gapp/docs/encodings.md

   | `PermutationGA` | PermutationGene |     Combinatorial      |
   |   `IntegerGA`   |   IntegerGene   |    Integer-encoded     |

-The encoding also determines what kind of crossover and mutation methods can be used in the GA as these genetic operators also depend on the encoding, and are generally defined for a particular gene type.
+The encoding also determines which crossover and mutation methods can be used in the GA as these genetic operators also depend on the encoding, and are defined for a particular gene type.

-All of the GA classes are in the main `gapp` namespace.
+All of these GA classes are defined in the main `gapp` namespace.

 ```cpp
 // the fitness function uses permutation encoding